moogacs/docs.buf.build/docs/ci-cd/github-actions.md

 Now that you've set up `buf` to run lint checks and detect breaking changes in your CI/CD environment, your APIs will always remain consistent, and you won't need to waste any more time understanding the [complex backwards compatibility rules](https://developers.google.com/protocol-buffers/docs/overview#updating) to ensure that you never break your customers.
-Plus, the module defined in your GitHub repository will automatically be kept in-sync with the BSR, so you don't have to manually push your API updates!
+Plus, the module defined in your GitHub repository is automatically kept in sync with the BSR, so you don't have to manually push your API updates!